Key Takeaways

 Disadvantages of Selling Vacant

-- No current income—investors must estimate rents
+- No current rental income, so investors must estimate market rent

 - Ongoing carrying costs while marketing